-6.1 The Group Chair of the Foundation Trust, or in their absence the Group Deputy Chair of the Board of Directors, shall act as Chair.
-If neither the Group Chair or the Group Deputy Chair of the Board of Directors is present, the members of the Council of Governors present shall elect one of their number to be Chair and if there is only one Governor present and willing to act they shall be Chair of the Annual Members Meeting.
+6.1 The Group Chairman of the Foundation Trust, or in their absence the Group Deputy Chairman of the Board of Directors, shall act as Chair.
+If neither the Group Chairman or the Group Deputy Chair of the Board of Directors is present/participating, the members of the Council of Governors present/participating shall elect one of their number to be Chair and if there is only one Governor present/participating and willing to act, they shall be Chair of the Annual Members' Meeting.